|Reserve:||42, 50 hours|

 Also called 2892-A2 and 2892/A2, Cal.
 2892A2 is derived from the similar ETA 2892-2.
-This third generation of the ETA 2890 family appeared in 1999 and remains in production today.
+This third generation of the ETA 2890 family appeared in 1996 and remained available for sale through 2021.
+After this, only proprietary versions for Swatch Group companies remained available.
 The modification was focused on winding efficiency, with a reduced chamfer increasing the mass of the winding rotor and the switch from a stud to a jewel in the upper winding bridge for the intermediate wheel.

 Cal.
-2892A2 first appeared in 1999 and is the basis for a number of other ETA movements, including the following:
+2892A2 is the basis for a number of other ETA movements, including the following:

 - ETA 2893-1 (2002-present) – 4.1 mm height, world time disc, quickset date, and sweep seconds